-The foremost need of Public Servants is to know Christ.
-This is why Capitol Ministries is focused on changing hearts by sharing the gospel.
-Good legislation is important, but men and women can hardly be expected to make policies in accordance with sound, biblically based principles if they are at odds with the author of Scripture.
+The foremost need of public servants is to know Christ.
+This need is why Capitol Ministries is focused on changing hearts by sharing the gospel.
+Good legislation is important, but men and women can hardly be expected to make policies in accordance with sound, biblically based principles if they are at odds with the Author of Scripture.
 Only the gospel has the efficacy to change a heart.
-We believe that foremost in the Capital Community is the objective of evangelizing and discipling political leaders.
+We believe that foremost in the capital community is the objective of evangelizing and discipling political leaders.
 We need more disciplers!

 Consider whether there is a biblical basis or calling to minister to political leaders.
-If so, how important is this in the mind of God?
+If so, how important is this pursuit in the mind of God?
 I think you may be in for a surprise.
-Read on, my friend!

-There is a biblical mandate that addresses whether modern mission include Public Servants!
-This study is intended to show you that truth as it runs throughout the whole of the Bible—and help you to build a conviction regarding it.
+There is a biblical mandate that addresses whether modern missions include public servants!
+This study is intended to reveal that truth as it runs throughout the Bible—and to help us to build a conviction regarding this certainty.

-As a Public Servant, this study should fascinate you!
-In that political leaders are essential to the Great Commission, it follows that you must be heavily involved in its fulfillment!
-The best way to reach other public servants with the Gospel of Jesus Christ is through evangelistic efforts!
-So, let’s explore and closely examine this biblical mandate to reach political leaders with the gospel.
+This study should fascinate public servants!
+Insomuch as political leaders are essential to the Great Commission, it follows that we must be heavily involved in its fulfillment!
+The best way to reach other public servants with the gospel of Jesus Christ is through evangelistic efforts!
+So let’s explore and closely examine this biblical mandate to reach political leaders with the gospel.

 II.
 EXPLORING THE MANDATE

-The Apostle Paul urges Timothy to pray evangelistically, not only for all men in general, but specifically for kings and all who are in authority.
+Not only does the Apostle Paul urge Timothy to pray evangelistically for all men in general, but specifically for kings and all who are in authority.
 Very importantly, verse 1 begins, I urge.
-These English words come from the original Greek language: parakalo which is a compound word comprised of the preposition para and the verb kaleo.
+These English words come from the original Greek language.
+Parakalo is a compound word comprised of the preposition para and the verb kaleo.
 Para means “to come alongside” while kaleo means “to call.”
-Together, parakalo is an emphatic verb that means “to call alongside.”
-It is in the first-person singular: I urge [you Timothy].
+Together, parakalo is an emphatic verb in the first-person singular that means “to call alongside.”
+I urge [you, Timothy].

-Paul heightens this command with first of all, or proton, to indicate its priority (proton is used to signify first in priority rather than sequence).
+Paul heightens this command with first of all, or protos (in Greek) to indicate its priority.
+Protos is used to signify “first in priority” rather than sequence.
 In other words, Paul wanted Timothy to join him in praying evangelistically for kings and those in authority.
-(You’ll notice that the last portion of this passage, verse 4, indicates the aforementioned command to pray is all to be taken in the context of evangelism.)
+(Verse 4 indicates the aforementioned command to pray is to be taken in the context of evangelism.)

-What we see here is not an afterthought in Paul’s mind.
+The command of these verses is not an afterthought in Paul’s mind.
 Concern for political leaders was an emphasis that ran throughout his ministry and was born in his Damascus Road conversion.
-Notice this in the Acts 9:15 passage that follows:
+Notice this significance in the following Acts 9:15 passage:

 B. ACTS 9:15